derrickaw/NetworkRTP/README.md

 The command-line arguments are:

-X: the port number at which the FxA-client’s UDP socket should bind to (even number).
-Please remember that this port number should be equal to the server’s port number minus 1.
+X: the port number at which the FxA-client's UDP socket should bind to (even number).
+Please remember that this port number should be equal to the server's port number minus 1.
 A: the IP address of NetEmu
 P: the UDP port number of NetEmu